-Source: Energeia; Note: THD = Total Harmonic Distortion, Grey indicates that issue is addressed by current inverter standards.
+Source: Energeia; Note: THD = Total Harmonic Distortion, 1.
+Grey indicates that issue is addressed by current inverter standards.
+2. The lack of LV network monitoring means that there is limited visibility of the nature, scale and extent of LV network issues.